oscdev-io/birdplan/tests/40-bgp/50-large_community_functions_outbound/README.md

-# BGP filtering tests
+# BGP large community function tests (outbound)

-Router r1 should be receiving routes from e1 test cases.
-As we are dealing with filtering r1's main BGP routing table should be blank and the routes in the BGP peer routing table should all be marked filtered.
+Router r1 should be receiving routes from e1 test cases and advertising to r2-r9.

 Tests done include:
   * NOEXPORT for PEER_ASN